-Prior to becoming Mayor, Michael B. Hancock served on the Denver City Council for eight years, including two terms as City Council President.
-In his early career, he worked for the Denver Housing Authority and National Civic League.
-He was the youngest President of an Urban League chapter in America.
-Mayor Hancock is 44 years old and the proud father of three children: Alayna, Jordan and Janae.
-He and his wife, Mary, have been married for more than 20 years.
+The Mayor’s public service began on Denver City Council, where he served for eight years, including two terms as City Council President.
+His work in the community did not start there.
+He worked for the Denver Housing Authority and National Civic League, and was the youngest President of an Urban League chapter in America.
+He is a die-hard Denver Broncos fan and served as an early mascot for the football team in his youth.
+Mayor Hancock is the proud father of three children: Alayna, Jordan and Janae.
+He and his wife, Mary Louise, a renowned local performing artist, have been married for 27 years.

 Sign up to receive periodic emails about upcoming community meetings, new initiatives and more.